 Additional benefits of operating a remote business include the following:

-In the past, running a company from home seemed impossible, but the opposite is true today.
-New technology advancements help you create a remote empire with a smaller investment without sacrificing any aspect of your business.
-Implementing remote-work best practices can help you build a successful remote company and create a business that works like a well-oiled machine.
+In recent years, running a company from home has transformed from an impossible dream to a practical reality.
+New technology advancements help you build a remote operation with a smaller investment — without sacrificing any aspect of your business.
+By implementing remote-work best practices, you can create a successful remote company and keep your business running like a well-oiled machine.